Table of content

 Lead campaigns work by leveraging two persuasion triggers described very well by Robert Cialdini in his book, Influence:

 - Reciprocity – the idea that we are far more likely to do something for another person if they do something nice for us first;

-- Commitment and consistency – the notion that we are more likely to say YES if we have already said YES before (even if the first YES was to a much smaller question).
+- Commitment and consistency – we are more likely to say YES if we had already said YES before (even if the first YES was to a much smaller question).

-A lead campaign invites people to leave personal details like their email address or phone number in return for a valuable gift which is given to them FREE of charge.
+A lead campaign invites people to leave personal details like their email address or phone number in return for a valuable gift that is given to them FREE of charge.

 So, instead of driving everyone straight to the sales page, marketers started to collect leads first and use them to build relationships with users via the sending of emails.
 This caused a funnel to evolve: